apache/shardingsphere/docs/blog/content/material/database.en.md

 #### Elastic Scaling

 Unlike stateless service-based applications, data nodes hold important user data that cannot be lost.
 When the capacity of the data node is not enough to bear the rapidly growing business, the expansion of the data node is inevitable.
-According to the different sharding strategies preset by the user, the expansion strategy will also be different.
+According to the different sharding strategies configured by the user, the expansion strategy will also be different.

 Elastic scaling allows the database managed by Apache ShardingSphere to expand and contract without stopping external services.
 Elastic scaling is divided into two components, elastic migration and range expansion, which are currently incubating.